edgexfoundry/device-onvif-camera/doc/onvif-user-authentication.md

 * username
 * password

-For development purpose, we can define the secrets in the configuration.toml
+For development purpose, we can define the secrets in the configuration.yaml
 ```
 [Writable]
 ...